mkusaka/lax/README.md

 ### execute codes
 - (want to use) [lucet](https://github.com/bytecodealliance/lucet)

-## primary
+## controller
-simple setting manage server.
+simple server which management edge server.

 this server provide below
 - manage customer which use cache proxy.
 - manage setting request from customer, cache settings, purge request.
 And proxy it to edge server.